Occupational Therapist Resume Examples

 Customize for the Position

-- •Tailor your resume for each application, reflecting the job description's keywords and requirements.
+- •Tailor your resume for each application; this reflects the job description's keywords and requirements.

 - •If applying to multiple specialization areas, like mental health or rehabilitation, customize the resume to reflect relevant experience and skills.